melkamu372/StegHub-DevOps-Cloud-Engineering/Project-23-Persisting-data-in-kubernetes/Persisting-Data-in-Kubernetes.md

 1. Persistent Volume (PV) and Persistent Volume Claim (PVC)
 2. configMap

-# MANAGING VOLUMES DYNAMICALLY WITH PVS AND PVCS
+### Managing Volumes Dynamically With PVS and PVCS

-Kubernetes provides API objects for storage management such that, the lower level details of volume provisioning, storage allocation, access management etc are all abstracted away from the user, and all you have to do is present manifest files that describes what you want to get done.
+**Kubernetes** provides API objects for storage management such that, the lower level details of volume provisioning, storage allocation, access management etc are all abstracted away from the user, and all you have to do is present **manifest** files that describes what you want to get done.

-PVs are volume plugins that have a lifecycle completely independent of any individual Pod that uses the PV.
-This means that even when a pod dies, the PV remains.
+**PVs**  are volume plugins that have a lifecycle completely independent of any individual Pod that uses the PV.
+This means that even when a pod dies, the **PV remains**.
 A PV is a piece of storage in the cluster that is either provisioned by an administrator through a manifest file, or it can be dynamically created if a storage class has been pre-configured.

-Creating a PV manually is like what we have done previously where with creating the volume from the console.
-As much as possible, we should allow PVs to be created automatically just be adding it to the container spec iin deployments.
+**Creating a PV manually** is like what we have done previously where with creating the volume from the console.
+As much as possible, we should allow PVs to be created automatically just be adding it to the container spec in deployments.
 But without a storageclass present in the cluster, PVs cannot be automatically created.

-If your infrastructure relies on a storage system such as NFS, iSCSI or a cloud provider-specific storage system such as EBS on AWS, then you can dynamically create a PV which will create a volume that a Pod can then use.
+If your infrastructure relies on a storage system such as **NFS**, **iSCSI** or a **cloud provider-specific storage system**  such as EBS on AWS, then you can dynamically create a PV which will create a volume that a Pod can then use.
 This means that there must be a storageClass resource in the cluster before a PV can be provisioned.